jonathancolombo/jonathancolombo/README.md

 ###

 <p align="left">I'm Jonathan from Italy, and I study computer science at University of Florence.
-Areas of interests: Software Engineering, Software Architectures, Distributed Programming, Algorithms and Data Structures, Safety and Security of Critical Systems.
+Areas of interests: Software Engineering, Algorithms, Data Structures, Safety and Security of Critical Systems.
-<br><br>- 🔭 I’m finishing the first cycle degree;<br>- 📚 I'm currently learning stochastic models and combinatorial methods for the quantitative evaluation for the safety and reliability of dependable systems and Typescript language and AWS for the new job. <br>- 🎯 Goals: become a software architect; <br>- ⚡ In my free time 🏍️ I drive my SV650N and I have fun with my friends and my girlfriend;
+<br><br>- 📚 I'm currently started the master degree in Software Science & Technology. <br>- 🎯 Goals: become a software architect; <br>- ⚡ In my free time 🏍️ I drive my SV650N and I have fun with my friends and my girlfriend;
     <br>- ✅ Hobbies and interests: computer science, games, science, history, travelling, motorcycles, technology and cooking.</p>

 ###